Making Measurements and Analyzing Data in A Level Physics AS

 Precision and Accuracy

 Precision refers to the consistency of repeated measurements, while accuracy indicates how close a measurement is to the true value.
-It is vital to differentiate between the two when analyzing experimental data.
+Understanding the difference between these two concepts is crucial for conducting reliable experiments.

-Errors in measurements can be categorized into two main types:
+Errors can be categorized into two main types:

 Uncertainty Calculations